SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages.md

 The SharePoint PnP Modernization framework ([Nuget](https://www.nuget.org/packages/SharePointPnPModernizationOnline), [source code](https://github.com/SharePoint/sp-dev-modernization/tree/master/Tools/SharePoint.Modernization/SharePointPnP.Modernization.Framework)) does bring page transformation capabilities which will be explained in the upcoming chapters.

 > [!IMPORTANT]
 > - Page transformation today works for wiki, web part pages and publishing pages.
-The publishing page transformation is currently in preview.
 > - The SharePoint PnP Modernization framework is continuously evolving, checkout [the release notes](https://github.com/SharePoint/sp-dev-modernization/tree/master/Tools/SharePoint.Modernization/Modernization%20Framework%20release%20notes.md) to stay up to date on the latest changes.
 If you encounter problems please file an issue in the [sp-dev-modernization GitHub issue list](https://github.com/SharePoint/sp-dev-modernization/issues).

 Page transformation can be used in one or more models and these models can used together: